HRK104/ML_groupProject/README.md

 ```

 # Note
-Within Results_Images.zip, there are results of accuracy_graph, roc-curve, model_table and classification and report
+Within Results_Images.zip, there are results of accuracy_graph, roc-curve, model_table and classification and report.
+Also, test_video.mov.zip contains sample video to run mask_detection.py.
+If you want, you can use this.